Collateralized Mortgage Obligations: Defined And Explained

 There can be lots of different tranches within a CMO set, based upon a variety of factors such as mortgage balance owed, overall interest rate and credit risk of the borrower.
 The lower the risk, the lower the return, but the low-risk investments are the safest in terms of ensuring investors make their money back.

 The Importance Of Risk Level

-When it comes to collateralized mortgage obligations in particular, discerning risk level is critical.
+When investing in collateralized mortgage obligations in particular, discerning risk level is critical.

-Since CMOs are often grouped into tranches by risk, it’s important to pay attention.
-Since CMOs are tied to mortgages, there are several reasons why some tranches are ranked as low-risk, such as the credit scores of the borrowers, or the amount of monthly debt they have.
+Since CMOs are tied to mortgages, there are several reasons why some tranches are ranked as low risk, such as the credit scores of the borrowers or the amount of monthly debt they have.
 Loans with lower levels of risk are more likely to be repaid in full, which is what you want as an investor.
 You don’t want to lose money!

 CMO Investing Risks

-When a mortgage default happens, a borrower stops paying their mortgage loan, which means less money flows back into the CMO, and less money flows back to the investors.
+When a mortgage default happens, a borrower stops paying their mortgage loan, which means less money flows back into CMO loans, and less money flows back to the investors.

-Interest rates already impact the borrower’s risk profile — higher interest rates typically indicate higher risk borrowers.
-Changing rates have a significant impact on CMOs, far greater than other fixed-interest obligations; when interest rates go down, people refinance and this impacts a CMO’s average life and its yield.
+Interest rates already impact the borrower’s risk profile – higher interest rates typically indicate higher-risk borrowers.
+Changing rates have a significant impact on CMOs, far greater than other fixed-interest obligations; when interest rates fall, people refinance and this impacts a CMO’s average life and its yield.